 Health, Safety & Well-Being

-- Prepare the community, public safety and health services for anticipated climate change impacts.
+- Prepare public safety, health, and community services for anticipated climate change impacts.

 - Reduce emissions associated with the food system.